Velocidex/velociraptor-docs/content/artifact_references/pages/generic.forensic.localhashes.query.md

          SELECT path AS Path, md5 AS MD5, size AS Size, timestamp(epoch=time) AS Timestamp
          FROM sqlite(file=hash_db[0].OSPath,
-                     query="SELECT path, md5, size, timestamp AS time FROM hashes WHERE md5 = ?",
+                     query=&quot;SELECT path, md5, size, timestamp AS time FROM hashes WHERE md5 = ?&quot;,
                      args=Hash)
       })